Life after lockdown. The way out of Covid-19 Lockdown.

-Getting businesses up and running once the lockdown starts to be eased will not be straightforward.
-What are the basic questions that need to be asked and what additional thinking is needed to ensure supply chains are adapted for the new future?
+Getting businesses up and running once the lockdown is eased will not be straightforward.
+There are basic questions that need to be asked and additional thinking is needed to ensure supply chains are adapted for the new future.

-Depending on the impact of COVID-19 on your existing business you may well need to develop a new business vision for the future, which will require commitment to be mobilised across the whole of your business and communicated across the workforce.
+Depending on the impact of COVID-19 on your existing business you may well need to develop a new business vision for the future, which will require change programmes to be mobilised across the whole of your business and communicated across the workforce.

 It is essential, however, that any strategic changes are underpinned by shared and aligned business objectives.
 When diving out of a crisis such as COVID-19, it is so necessary to have real transparency of objectives, data and decision making across the company.
 Think about how you get the operating management to work closely together with clear objectives set by the Board, as this will ensure that the business team will be that much more effective.

 Importance of the Supply Chain.